-31. As explained above, the Accused System includes a method comprising accepting a first data entry at the terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app), wherein the first data entry is associated with the first prompt.

-32. The Accused System includes a method comprising communicating information associated with the first data entry from the terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app) to the service provider machine (e.g., Defendant server), wherein the service provider machine (e.g., Defendant server) uses a provider application (e.g., Defendant server application) comprising second computer-executable instructions and second code that conduct the service provider machine's portion of the dialogue, and wherein the provider application is capable of sending an authorization code to the terminal machine.
+- 31. As explained above, the Accused System includes a method comprising accepting a first data entry at the terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app), wherein the first data entry is associated with the first prompt. - 32.
+The Accused System includes a method comprising communicating information associated with the first data entry from the terminal machine (e.g., an Android smart phone or other Android computing device running the Defendant app) to the service provider machine (e.g., Defendant server), wherein the service provider machine (e.g., Defendant server) uses a provider application (e.g., Defendant server application) comprising second computer-executable instructions and second code that conduct the service provider machine's portion of the dialogue, and wherein the provider application is capable of sending an authorization code to the terminal machine.
 In the Accused System, information associated with the first data entry is communicated from the terminal machine to the service provider machine.
-For example, without limitation, using the Defendant app, a user is able to edit favorite orders.
+For example, without limitation, using the Defendant app, a user is able to edit saved address.
 This information is necessarily communicated to the Defendant server because, for example, without limitation, it must be stored and available to the user in the future.
-The provider application (e.g., Defendant server application, which, upon information and belief, is a .NET application) runs on the service provider machine (e.g., Defendant server), and one of ordinary skill would understand that the Defendant server application comprises second computer-executable instructions and second code.
-For example, without limitation, the CLR engine comprises computer-executable instructions and second code to the instructions, while the .NET comprises code.
-In the Accused System, the provider application is capable of sending an authorization code to the terminal machine, for example, without limitation, by authorizing logging into the Accused System.
+The provider application (e.g., Defendant server application, which, upon information and belief, is a .NET program) runs on the service provider machine (e.g., Defendant server), and one of ordinary skill would understand that the Defendant server application comprises second computer-executable instructions and second code.
+For example, without limitation, the CLR engine comprises computer-executable instructions, while the .NET program comprises second code.
+In the Accused System, the provider application is capable of sending an authorization code to the terminal machine, for example, without limitation, by authorizing logging into the Defendant system.

-7 The analysis herein applies equally to other aspects of the Accused System, including, but not limited to, addresses, payment methods, purchase history, my size, gift cards, notifications, communication settings, and red tab benefits.
+&lt;sup>7 The analysis herein applies equally to other aspects of the Accused System, including, but not limited to, Health Concerns, Stores, Cart, Personal Information, Shipping Address, Billing Address, Payment Methods, Purchase History, Auto Delivery, and Preferences.